web-ext-labs/ui-tool/README.md

-# `create-web-ext-ui`
+# `webextensions.in`

-[Webextensions.tech](https://www.webextensions.tech) is a scaffolding UI tool for browser extensions.
+[Webextensions.in](https://www.webextensions.in) is a scaffolding UI tool for browser extensions.
 It lets you to input and select few parameters and outputs a complete boilerplate browser extension project.
 This folder will contain all the required folders and files to get started with the extension.

 ##### Structure
 Following folder structure will be genearted, zipped and downloaded: